lvps/389ds-server/README.md

 ## Tests

+> Tests make use of the [docker systemctl replacement](https://github.com/gdraheim/docker-systemctl-replacement) script created and distributed by [gdraheim](https://github.com/gdraheim) under the EUPL license.
+This script gets downloaded and copied to a local container to allow for the tests to execute correctly.
+Such distribution happens under the same license and terms upon which gdraheim created and published their work.
+The script is downloaded as-is and no alteration to it is made whatsoever.
+By running the tests on their machines the end user agrees to handle the downloaded script under the same terms of the EUPL as intended by its author.
+Note that the tests themselves (and the role overall) are still licensed under the Apache 2 license.

 This role uses molecule for its tests.
 Install it with pipenv (pip probably works, too) and test all the scenarios:

 ```shell